apimatic/apimatic-calculator-sdks/csharp/README.md

 Invoke the build process using Ctrl + Shift + B shortcut key or using the Build menu as shown below.

 The build process generates a portable class library, which can be used like a normal class library.
-The generated library is compatible with Windows Forms, Windows RT, Windows Phone 8, Silverlight 5, Xamarin iOS, Xamarin Android and Mono.
 More information on how to use can be found at the MSDN Portable Class Libraries documentation.

+The supported version is **.NET Standard 2.0**.
+For checking compatibility of your .NET implementation with the generated library, [click here](https://dotnet.microsoft.com/en-us/platform/dotnet-standard#versions).

 ## Installation